 In his acceptance speech at the 1932 Democratic National Convention, Franklin Delano Roosevelt boldly declared, "I pledge you, I pledge myself, to a new deal for the American public."
-Americans' steadily increasing dissatisfaction with Hoover was evident.
+Americans' steadily-increasing dissatisfaction with Hoover was evident.
 John Garner, Roosevelt's running mate, remarked to FDR during the campaign that to win "all you have to do is stay alive until election day."
 True enough, for Roosevelt scored a solid November victory.

 When the new President took office in 1933, the devastating effects of the Great Depression had already come to weigh heavily on the nation.
-Banking operations had been suspended in four-fifths of the states and the national unemployment rate had reached an astounding 25%-some 14 million Americans were jobless-with no end in sight.
+Unemployment had reached an astounding 25%-some 14 million Americans were jobless-with no end in sight.
 Public panic and government confusion were rampant.
 There were no precedents for this level of economic calamity.
 The task ahead for FDR was daunting.